JehandBrs/modular-rl/README.md

 You can simply run the training procedure with the following command :

 ```
-python main.py --expID [experience id] --td --bu --morphologies [morphology family]
+python main.py --expID [experience id] --td --bu --morphologies [morphology family(ies)]
 ```

-Be carefull to check that the expID you run this experiment on is not already in the `results` or `buffers` folders.
 You must choose a morphology family to train your model on.
-It can be one of the following :
+It can be one or multiple of the following :
 - hopper
 - cheetah
 - humanoid
 - walker

-For more information
+For more information about how to run `main.py`, go to the `README_modular_rl.md` file

 ### Code structure